 The EY Global Capital Confidence Barometer, a biannual survey of more than 2,900 senior executives across 47 countries, found that almost two-thirds of respondents (61%) are experiencing difficulties securing the right skills and talent.

-Graeme Browning, EY Global Talent Leader – Transaction Advisory Services, said:
+Graeme Browning, EY Global Talent Leader – Strategy and Transactions, said:

 “At a time when talent is in short-supply, the competition provides female transactions advisors of tomorrow with invaluable insights into the world of corporate finance.
-In the bid to develop exceptional female talent, both for clients and EY TAS, candidates gain hands-on experience and a lifelong network of mentors.”
+In the bid to develop exceptional female talent, both for clients and EY Strategy and Transactions, candidates gain hands-on experience and a lifelong network of mentors.”

 Competition leads to increased female hires

-Since the competition began three years ago, EY TAS has seen a steady increase in the number of entry-level female hires.
+Since the competition began three years ago, EY Strategy and Transactions has seen a steady increase in the number of entry-level female hires.

-Julie Hood, EY Global Deputy Vice Chair – Transaction Advisory Services, said:
+Julie Hood, EY Global Deputy Vice Chair – Strategy and Transactions, said:

-Follow us on Twitter: @EY_TAS #EYCorporateFinanceWomanOfTheYear #SheBelongs #WomenFastForward
+Follow us on Twitter: @EY_Strategy and Transactions #EYCorporateFinanceWomanOfTheYear #SheBelongs #WomenFastForward